WILLIAM BAZIOTES: artist quotes on painting and biography facts

 - I kept … …returning to the (ancient Roman) wall paintings with their veiled melancholy and elegant plasticity.

-* William Baziotes, artist quote on the impact of old Roman on his painting: a letter to Alfred H. Barr Jr. 6 November, 1955; as quoted in “Abstract Expressionism”, Barbara Hess, Taschen, Köln, 2006, p.
+* William Baziotes, artist quote on the impact of old Roman mural art on his modern painting: a letter to Alfred H. Barr Jr. 6 November, 1955; as quoted in “Abstract Expressionism”, Barbara Hess, Taschen, Köln, 2006, p.
 34

 - (on his painting ‘Pompeii’, 1955:)The large gray spiked form rising from the bottom of the picture is to me the symbol of death and ruin.
 And finally the black ovoid form is the symbol of fire, lava and destruction.

-* Baziotes, quote on his painting Pompeii: a letter to Alfred H. Barr Jr., 6 November, 1955
+* Baziotes, explaining quote on his famous painting Pompeii: a letter to Alfred H. Barr Jr., 6 November, 1955

 - The emphasis on flora, fauna, and beings makes the exhibit a most intriguing and artistic one for it brings forth those strange memories and psychic feelings that mystify and fascinate all of us.
 (1957)